emoryhubbard/remote-docker-script/README.md

 Inspired by Rafael Zimmermann's post: https://medium.com/codex/run-your-docker-containers-for-free-in-the-cloud-and-for-unlimited-time-361515cb0876

-This is a batchfile bot designed to run the "terraform apply" command once per minute, in order to create and setup a VM with Docker already installed, which can use to run multiple sizable container applications.
-It creates it in Oracle's Cloud Infrastructure.
+This is a batchfile bot designed to run the "terraform apply" command once per minute, in order to create a VM with Docker already installed and running in Oracle's Cloud Infrastructure, which can be used to run multiple sizable container applications.

+This is thanks to Oracle's Cloud Infrastructure free tier.
 Their highest free offering is 24 GB of RAM which can support most small-site needs.

 To run it, first you need to configure the clicking script.
 It's required to run oci session authenticate (no, the session refresh command doesn't prevent you from loggging